The Ultimate Joshua Tree National Park Travel Guide

 How to Be Conscious

-Judging from the relentless news coverage of vandals running amok during the most recent government shutdown, you’d think Joshua Tree was overrun with trash and criminals.
-While some damage did occur, the impacts were mitigated by local groups, including Friends of Joshua Tree and the Mojave Desert Land Trust, which take stewardship seriously, and aside from occasional sprays of graffiti, most visitors do as well.
+Judging from the news coverage of vandals running amok, you’d think Joshua Tree was overrun with trash and criminals.
+While some damage has occurred over the years, the impacts were mitigated by local groups, including Friends of Joshua Tree and the Mojave Desert Land Trust, which take stewardship seriously, and aside from occasional sprays of graffiti, most visitors do as well.

 The park’s ecosystems are fragile, so enter with a spirit of respect, and research seasonal restrictions.
 If you venture off-trail, take care to avoid trampling cryptobiotic soil underfoot.
 This dark and delicate crust, which traps rainfall and provides structural stability, is comprised of living organisms and can take years to rebuild once crushed.